lrjoshi/webpage/content/post/second-post.md

 4  gene2 KX778101.1  5000 5500      -
 ```

 Here you have to use Genebank accession number of virus genome as Chr.
-Beacuse .BAM file that we created by aligning whill have accession number liked to each reads.
+Beacuse .BAM file that we created by aligning to Senecavirus A genome have accession number liked to each reads.
 Other parameters can be changed.

 Now, final step is to count reads.